Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 * [Wireframes: Register](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/wireframes/wireframe-register.png)

 **Note:**
 *I changed the design on courses.index and accommodation.index for all the sizes.
-I put the slideshow above courses and accommodation details so that they look same as index.html and this was better layout than the original plan on my wireframes.*
+I put the gallaries above courses and accommodation details so that they look same as index.html and this was better layout than the original plan on my wireframes.*

 ### Surface Plane
 #### Colour
 **`Dark Green (#065446)`** is the school colour ~~so this colour is used for header and footer~~ and it is used for main text and background of headings.
 Background colour is white and orange is used for buttons.
 Irish flag is imaged for colour coordinations.

-**Note**
+**Note:**
 *As I mentioned on **Structure Plane** I revisited the colour of header.*

 #### Typography